jck000/strap30/README.md

     * Other minor changes.

 	** Added directive to point some non-version-tracked type files to separate directory.
+This directs at least catalogname.structure and status.catalogname to a separate directory and out of catalog root.

 	RunDir	run

 	NOTES RE NVEND and new templates

-	#20140409 starting notes for bs30 upgrade
+	#20140409 starting notes for strap30 upgrade

 	Added code to Interpolate to facilitate a cleaner implementation of more list using link_template While <UL><li> is currently elements of choice for list, kept backwards compatible for numeric flat list.